kotireddyaluri/Gzip_Extract/README.md

 # Gzip_Extract

-Burp Extenion to view/modify gzip content
+Burp Extenion to view/modify gzip content on the Request Body